cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 property achieved by most public-key based AKE protocols, including protocols that use signatures or public key encryption for authentication.
-It is also a property of many implicitly authenticated protocols (e.g., HMQV) but not all of them.
+It is also a property of many implicitly authenticated protocols, e.g., HMQV, but not all of them.
 We also note that key exchange protocols based on shared keys do not satisfy the KCI requirement, hence they are not considered in the OPAQUE setting.
 We note that KCI is needed to ensure a crucial property of OPAQUE: even upon